Header Background Image

 Citations support this structure rather than interrupt it.
 Evidence strengthens the reading experience instead of competing with it.

-Transparent Citations
+Transparent Sources

 Note